jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 **Registrar of Financial Service Providers**

 ### 35 Appointment of Registrar
-(1) The chief executive must appoint a Registrar of Financial Service Providers under the State Sector Act 1988.
+(1) The chief executive must appoint a Registrar of Financial Service Providers under the Public Service Act 2020.
 (2) The person holding office as Registrar of Companies under the Companies Act 1993, immediately before the commencement of this Act, is deemed to have been appointed as the first Registrar of Financial Service Providers in accordance with this section.

 ### 36 Power of Registrar to delegate